-Project Title Freight Movement and Economic Competitiveness from the Megaregion Perspective
+Project Title Freight movement, port facilities, and economic competitiveness

 University Georgia Institute of Technology

 Principal Investigator Catherine L. Ross

 PI Contact Information catherine.ross@coa.gatech.edu, 404-385-5130

 Funding Source(s) and Awarded from UTC: \$174,821

 Amounts Provided (by each Match: \$174,988

 agency or organization) • \$105,000 (GDOT)

 • \$ 12,770 (ATRI)

 • \$ 47,746 (ISYE)

 • \$ 9,472 (CQGRD)

 Total Project Cost Project Total: Finalized \$ 349,811

-Agency ID or Contract Project #: 4906611
+Agency ID or Contract DTRT12GUTC12

-Number
+Number Project #: 4906611

-Start and End Dates July/2012 ~ December/2013
+Start and End Dates July/2012 ~ December/2013 (Extended to June/2014)

-Brief Description of Research Project This study will focus on the regional and national impacts of port-related freight movement to lay the groundwork for regional planning activities at the megaregion scale that accommodate increased port-related freight.
+Brief Description of Research Project This study focuses on the regional and national impacts of port-related freight movement to lay the groundwork for regional planning activities at the megaregion scale that accommodate increased port-related freight.

-Describe Implementation of Research Outcomes (or why not implemented) (Attach Any Photos) The results of this project will have implications for the practice, policy, and study of transportation planning.
-The primary audience will be state and metropolitan transportation planners and engineers, policy makers at all levels of government, public and private entities in logistics including port authorities, economic developers and academics who focus on transportation and regional economic development.
-The results will be particularly useful to elected officials and policy makers as they outline national strategies for future port and freight transportation planning.
+Describe Implementation of Research Outcomes (or why not implemented) (Attach Any Photos) The results of this project have implications for the practice, policy, and study of transportation planning.
+The primary audiences are state and metropolitan transportation planners and engineers, policy makers at all levels of government, public and private entities in logistics including port authorities, economic developers and academics who focus on transportation and regional economic development.
+The results can be particularly useful to elected officials and policy makers as they outline national strategies for future port and freight transportation planning.
+The dates for project deliverables have changed and implementation is yet to occur.

-Impacts/Benefits of Implementation (actual, not anticipated) With most of the focus on the impact of the Panama Canal expansion centered on the upgrade of specific port facilities, there is a need for further research on the impact of increased port traffic on the megaregional transportation system.
+Impacts/Benefits of Implementation (actual, not anticipated) Weh Links With most of the focus on the impact of the Panama Canal expansion centered on the upgrade of specific port facilities, there is a need for further research on the impact of increased port traffic on the megaregion level transportation system.
 Planning on a regional scale will be critical for effectively and efficiently capturing the economic benefits that the expansion will generate.
 This is not only important for the economic competitiveness of each port's region, but for the entire nation which depends on the goods delivered at each port.
-Furthermore, if not properly anticipated, increased demand for freight movement on the highway

-system will result in added congestion and shortages in truck parking locations.
+Furthermore, if not properly anticipated, increased demand for freight movement on the highway system will result in added congestion and shortages in truck parking locations.
 This not only impacts the "state of good repair" of the highway system, but also could negatively impact highway safety.

-Web Links

-Reports

-Project website
+During this period, a section for impacts of the Panama Canal expansion on freight movement has been completed with multiple scenarios and also a section for regional economic impacts has been completed analyzing the scenarios developed from the previous section in conjunction with IMPLAN regional economic multipliers.
+The project was completed with final deliverable delivery.
+Web Links The final deliverable was completed.
+ReportsProject website ,